-The Employer will evaluate employee work performance.
-The performance evaluation process gives a supervisor an opportunity to discuss performance goals and expectations with their employee and assess and review the employee's performance with regard to those goals and expectations, and to adjust and refine the goals and expectations of the employee, as appropriate.
+The performance evaluation process gives a supervisor an opportunity to discuss performance goals with their employee and assess and review the employee's performance with regard to those goals.
 Supervisors can then provide support to the employee in their professional development, so that skills and abilities can be aligned with the Employer's mission and goals.
+Performance problems should be brought to the attention of the employee at the time of the occurrence to give the employee an opportunity to address the issue.